The Bread Baking Essentials Every Home Cook Should Have

 If you invest in one bread baking tool, let it be a bench scraper ($10).
 This tool is great at manipulating bread dough on your bench, dividing it into sections for braids and rolls and for cleanup after all the kneading is done.

 Whether you prefer quick breads or yeasted breads, you’ll definitely want to invest in a few loaf pans to fix up your favorite recipes.
-There are plenty of options out there, but you can never go wrong with a basic aluminum pan ($15).
-These pans can withstand years of use.
+There are plenty of options out there, but you can never go wrong with a great nonstick pan, like this one from our brand new line of bakeware ($15).
+Your bread will pop right of the pan with ease.

 While we adore our stand mixers, sometimes you need to mix up bread the old-fashioned way.
 Instead of slogging through sticky bread dough with a wooden spoon, opt for a dough whisk ($13).
 This tool helps incorporate ingredients quickly and easily.